timosadchiy/Bootlegger/README.md

 # Bootlegger
 The Capstone project for the front end portion of Nashville Software School.
-Don't judge me too harshly!
+It is a craft beer locator/scavanger hunt web app.